tantale/tantale.github.io/mkdocs/docs/articles/deprecated_params.md

 ---

-- title: Deprecate a function parameter - The Deprecated Parameters Decorator
+- title: Deprecate a function parameter – The Deprecated Parameters Decorator
-- summary: How to deprecate function parameters using a decorator factory
+- summary: How to deprecate function parameters using a decorator factory?
 - author: Laurent LAPORTE
 - date: 2021-11-03